Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 A diet high in folic acid is important, especially in the first trimester.
 Low folic acid has been linked with babies having a higher incidence of neural tube defects, for example, spina bifida.
 A good quality pre-natal vitamin supplement which contains 0.5mg or 500 micrograms of folic acid is the daily recommendation.
 Foods high in folic acid are green leafy vegetables, good quality cereals, fortified cereals, liver and grapefruit.

 Some foods are considered too risky for pregnant women to eat and they are advised to avoid them.
 This is because of the chances of contracting an infection with Listeria, which can lead to stillbirth and other complications.
 Listeria is a food-borne illness which can be transferred in soft cheeses, pates, cold “deli” style meats, coleslaw and sushi.
 Refrigerated foods which have not been stored correctly or cold enough, soft serve ice-cream, unpasteurised milk and products made from unpasteurised milk and ready to eat seafood are also risky.
-Check the Health Education website for more information.
+Check the NZ Ministry of Health website for more information.

 If you have been prescribed medication by your doctor and they are aware you are pregnant, do not stop taking them.
 There is a risk to your own health if you do stop suddenly.
 If you are in any doubt double check with your doctor and a pharmacist.
 Most large public hospitals have drug and medication hot lines which you can phone to speak with a pharmacist.